5.1.0 Vacation Schedule

 Employees are not permitted to accrue more vacation than they earn in one year plus 80 hours (112 hours for sworn fire personnel).
 Time exceeding the earned amount plus the 80 hours (112 hours for sworn fire personnel) on May 1 of the fiscal year will be deleted from the employee’s accruals unless special arrangements are made in advance with the employee’s department head.
 Should special arrangements be made, the department head will complete a personnel action form noting the exception.

-Upon separation from City service, a regular employee will be paid for accrued but unused vacation leave, up to their allowable annual maximum plus 80 hours (112 hours for sworn fire personnel).
+Upon separation from City service, a regular employee will be paid for accrued but unused vacation leave, up to their allowable annual maximum plus 80 hours (112 hours for sworn fire personnel) or as defined in an applicable collective bargaining agreement.
 If an employee separates from City service and has been given special permission to accrue more vacation in that year, as described above, the employee will be paid out for any of those accrued hours at the time of termination.

 5.2.0 Sick Leave with Pay